 Fluent in Mandarin Chinese, MacKinnon worked as a journalist for CNN in Beijing for nine years and was Beijing Bureau Chief and Correspondent from 1998-2001, then served as CNN’s Tokyo Bureau Chief and Correspondent from 2001-03.
 From 2004-06 she was a Research Fellow at Harvard’s Berkman Center for Internet and Society, where she began her ongoing research and writing about the Chinese Internet.

-Mohamed Nanabhay works at the intersection of media, technology and entrepreneurship.
-As the Head of Online at Al Jazeera English he led the team that produced the award winning coverage of the Arab revolutions in 2011.
-During his tenure, the website saw a colossal increase in traffic and has been recognised by the Online News Association for general excellence in online journalism.
+Mohamed Nanabhay works at the intersection of media, technology, and entrepreneurship.
+As the Head of Online at Al Jazeera English, he led the team that produced the award-winning coverage of the Arab revolutions in 2011.
+During his tenure, the website saw a colossal increase in traffic and has been recognized by the Online News Association for general excellence in online journalism.
 In 2006, he founded the New Media division at Al Jazeera which focused on engaging audiences through social media and emerging media technologies.
 During this period he pioneered and launched the Al Jazeera Creative Commons Repository.

 As an Internet entrepreneur, Mohamed has been involved with developing online properties since 1995 and is an angel investor, providing seed funding and mentorship to early stage internet companies.
 He was named a Creative Commons Pioneer by BusinessWeek, serves on the Board of Directors of the Media Development Investment Fund and is a member of the World Economic Forum’s Global Agenda Council on Informed Societies.

 Qurratulain \Zaman (Volunteers representative)